MrDadzie/LP3---Customer-Churn-Prediction/readme.md

   <br>

 *  ### Exporting model<br>
 After hyperparameter tuning, the best model was selected.
-Selection meteric employed is the F1 score.
+Selection metric employed is the F1 score.

-*	Final Classifier Model Summary
+*	Final Classifier Model Summary<br>
 The summary of the models is shown below:

 | Model      | Accuracy      | Precision|  Recall|F1_score|